andredewes/apim-aoai-smart-loadbalancing/README.md

 ## :page_with_curl: Working with the policy

 I'm using [API Management policies](https://learn.microsoft.com/azure/api-management/api-management-howto-policies) to define all this logic.
-API Management It doesn't have built-in support for this scenario but by using custom policies we can achieve it.
+API Management doesn't have built-in support for this scenario but by using custom policies we can achieve it.
 Let's take a look in the most important parts of the policy:

 ```xml
 <set-variable name="listBackends" value="@{